MrCrowNFT/The-Geek-Shop/README.md

 ## TO-DO

-- Authorization: DONE.
-Need to add them to admin routed
-- Create new admin route and functions
 - Should i put the connectDB outside(before) the app.listen()
 - Checkout and serch endpoints
 - Testing backend
-- Prevent admin to change password from other admins
 - New superAdmin role with authority to add new admins*